The Dos and Donts of Tyre Buying

 Don’t Think that OEM is Always the Best Option

 OEM or original equipment manufacturer tyres are the type fitted on vehicles during production, but it’s not always the right strategy to choose the same type of tyres as a replacement.
-Automakers and 4×4 wheel manufacturers look for tyres that offer acceptable performance in a range of conditions, and in many cases, you can do better by shopping around.
+Automakers and 4×4 wheels look for tyres that offer acceptable performance in a range of conditions, and in many cases, you can do better by shopping around.
 If you plan to do some off-roading in addition to highway driving, choosing non-OEM tyres can help you improve certain vehicle characteristics while saving money along the way.

 Do Choose the Right Wheel and Tyre Dealer